TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 $response = $this->callExternalApi(..., 'get');
 ```

 We've all debugged an external API.
-If we're lucky, it has a documentation. **If we're not lucky, the documentation is outdated** and the endpoint silently fails (I look at you Twitter, Meetup.com...).
+If we're lucky, it has documentation. **If we're not lucky, the documentation is outdated** and the endpoint silently fails (I look at you Twitter, Meetup.com...).

-Few hours later we try the constant out of despair:
+A few hours later, we try the constant out of despair:

 ```diff
 +use Symfony\Component\HttpFoundation\Request;